Texas A&M-UT game tickets soar above $1,000, most expensive college football game on record - ExBulletin

 The most expensive tickets, including fees, cost more than $5,000 each.

 Get Forbes Breaking News Text Alerts: We're launching text alerts so you're always up to date with the top stories shaping the day's headlines.
-Text warnings to (201) 335-0739 or sign up here: joinsubtext.com/forbes.
+Text warnings to (201) 335-0739 or sign up here: join us at subtext.com/forbes.

 What to pay attention to